-SPCH11 00 Fundamentals of Speech RPS & RCC
+SPCH1100 Fundamentals of Speech RPS & RCC

-01HFOS · Honors course J
+01HFOS Honors course J

-Prerequisit Concurrent Credit: .75/Sem

-Grades: 1 , 12 Enrollment Length: Sem NCAA
+Prerequisite: none Grades: 11, 12 Concurrent Enrollment Credit: .75/Sem Length: Sem NCAA

 - High school credit and college credit from Riverland Community College (3 college credits) are awarded.

 Topics covered in this course include public communication processes, elements, and ethics.
 Criticism of and response to public discourse is also included as well as practice in individual speaking designed to encourage civic participation.
 Introduction to Public Speaking is a course designed to teach students basic public speaking skills.
 The course helps students develop an understanding of the basic principles of oral communication, with a focus on improving skills in researching, writing, and organizing effective presentations that are appropriate to particular audiences.
 Students will develop, improve, and gain confidence in basic delivery skills.
 Students who complete this course will meet the speech requirement while getting college credit for speech from Riverland Community College if they meet all college entrance criteria.